olivierdalang/improvedpolygoncapturing/README.md

 # Usage #
 Use tab and shift-tab to navigate between the editfields and the checkboxes (and space to toggle the checkboxes).

+# Projection #
+When the angle is locked, the distance is set to the projection of the locked angle, so it is easy to align a shape orthogonally to a point.

 Todo
 ----